netconstructor/node-pulse/README.md

-Collects ping times from a list of servers and displays in a chart.
+Collects ping times between a list of servers and displays in a chart.

 ![Node Pulse](http://aaronpk.github.com/node-pulse.png "Node Pulse")